beginning of content

 Oral antiviral treatments may affect how the contraceptive pill works.
 You should use a different type of contraception while taking COVID-19 antiviral treatments.

-Males should use also contraception during treatment and for 3 months after taking Lagevrio.
+Males should also use contraception during treatment and for 3 months after taking Lagevrio.

 For more, read the Consumer Medicine Information for your treatment.
 You can also talk to your doctor or pharmacist about what is best for you.